GlacioHack/geoutils/doc/source/index.md

 (NumPy, Xarray, SciPy) to provide **consistent higher-level functionalities at the interface of raster, vector and point cloud objects** (such as match-reference reprojection, point interpolation or gridding).

-It is **tailored to perform quantitative analysis that implicitly understands the intricacies of geospatial data** (such as nodata values, pixel interpretation) and **to be computationally scalable** by supporting Dask.
+It is **tailored to perform quantitative analysis that implicitly understands the intricacies of geospatial data**, (nodata values, projection, pixel interpretation), through **an intuitive object-based API to foster accessibility**, and **to be computationally scalable** through Dask.

 If you are looking to **port your GDAL or QGIS workflow in Python**, GeoUtils is made for you!